The Strategic Hub for Organised Crime Research (SHOC) was launched in December 2014 by the Royal United Services Institute (RUSI).

 The SHOC website acts as a focal point for our members, providing a platform from which to disseminate resources on organised crime, coordinate events and publicise external calls for proposals.

 It also hosts timely commentary and analysis on issues relating to organised crime, which is published through two SHOC blogs ‘The Informer’ and ‘Nature, Guns and Money’.

-Alexandria Reid is a Research Fellow in the Organised Crime and Policing research group at…Read more
+Keith Ditcham is Acting Director and Senior Research Fellow in RUSI’s Organised Crime and Policing…Read more

-Mark Williams is as Research Analyst in the Organised Crime and Policing Team at RUSI.…Read more
+Elijah Glantz is a Research Analyst and Project Officer in RUSI’s Organised Crime and Policing…Read more